-Hot off the press: a 4-ingredient shredded barbacoa beef recipe that’ll knock your socks off.
-Made simply in the crock pot, this recipe for barbacoa beef is great in tacos, enchiladas, burritos, and more.
+Hot off the press: a 4-ingredient shredded Barbacoa Beef Recipe that’ll knock your socks off.
+Made simply in the crock pot, this recipe for barbacoa beef tacos is also great in enchiladas, burritos, and more.

 This post is sponsored by Rojo’s Salsa.

 Did you assume barbacoa beef required 17 bazillion ingredients, at least 3.2 days, the good tidings of technicolor mythical creatures, and magical fairy dust?

 That is, until I made this recipe using only 4 ingredients, 10 minutes of time, my own wishful thinking, and a high-five from my neighbor.

 Barbacoa is a type of cooking method that originates from the Caribbean.